 2. Does basmati rice have gluten?

 No, basmati rice does not contain gluten.
 All kinds of rice (and there are a lot of them!) are naturally gluten-free.
 This makes rice an obvious choice for people with gluten intolerance.
-But you have to be careful: although the rice itself is gluten-free, rice dishes, made with other ingredients might not be.

-3. Do oats have gluten?
+5. Do oats have gluten?

-Yes and no. Oats themselves are technically gluten-free naturally.
+They might.
+Oats themselves are technically gluten-free naturally.
 However, oats can be "contaminated" with gluten through the farming practices or when they're processed because they often come into contact with gluten-containing grains, like wheat.
-To be sure, you have to buy oats that specify that they are gluten-free.
-My favourite brand for gluten-free oats is Only Oats.

-4. Does quinoa have gluten?
+6. Does quinoa have gluten?

-No, quinoa does not contain gluten.
-Quinoa is naturally gluten-free.
-Technically, quinoa is a seed, not a grain, and the protein in quinoa is not gluten.
 If you have gluten sensitivity, you can safely eat quinoa.
-However remember, like rice, even though quinoa is gluten-free, salads or other dishes made with quinoa may in fact not be gluten-free so make sure you know all the ingredients in a mixed dish before assuming it's okay to eat.
+However remember, like rice, even though quinoa is gluten-free, salads or other dishes made with quinoa may in fact not be gluten-free.
+Make sure you know all the ingredients in a mixed dish before assuming it's okay to eat.

-5. What is gluten intolerance?
+7. What is gluten intolerance?

 Gluten intolerance, also referred to as gluten sensitivity, or non-celiac gluten sensitivity (NCGS) is a condition that involves intestinal and extra-intestinal symptoms.